 Well I tried that approach and it never seemed to work for me.
-For one I wasn’t particularly hungry in the morning and stuffing food in my face when I wasn’t hungry in the morning seemed to be illogical especially when trying to get lean.
+For one, I wasn’t particularly hungry in the morning and stuffing food in my face when I wasn’t hungry in the morning seemed to be illogical especially when trying to get lean.
 (Sometimes I would feel hungry in the morning but that was false hunger that would go away soon after).

-Lastly eating like a king for breakfast and a pauper for dinner isn’t very convenient.
+Lastly, eating like a king for breakfast and a pauper for dinner isn’t very convenient.
 I love to have big dinners with my friends or family.
 Rarely do people get together for breakfast (except maybe the occasional weekend brunch).

 For a 2 week period I followed the shake / salad diet.
 This is where you have 2 shakes and 1 big chicken salad.
 This is a super strict diet but it gets results.
 What I found was that when I had my first shake in the afternoon (around 1-3pm) it was much easier to stick to the diet.
-Whereas when I had my protein shake in the morning I would go crazy.
+Whereas when I had my protein shake in the morning, I would go crazy.

+If you don’t eat in the morning won’t your metabolism slowdown and lose muscle?
 The short and sweet answer is no. You won’t lose muscle and your metabolism will not change.
 In fact in one study, researchers found that when they made people fast for 3 days, their metabolic rate did not change.